muthhus/cilium/Documentation/helm-values.rst

      - string
      - ``""``
    * - hubble.tls.enabled
-     - Enable mutual TLS for listenAddress.
+     - Enable mutual TLS for listenPort (address).
 Setting this value to false is highly discouraged as the Hubble API provides access to potentially sensitive network flow metadata and is exposed on the host network.
      - bool
      - ``true``
    * - hubble.tls.server